Understanding Objective-C by transpiling it to C++

 Coming back to the generated C++ code, before invoking

-instance is treated as a cast to NSString
+instance is treated as a cast to NSString, which is

 defined as follows: